PermeAgility/permeagility-core/README.md

 Libraries will be downloaded, java files compiled, selftest will run, and a deployment jar file will be created in the target directory.
-Deploy the jar file to a directory where you want the server to run in and double click it or type:
+Deploy the jar file to a directory where you want the server to run and double click it or type:

     java -jar permeagility-_version_.jar

-An eclipse project is also configured, just import the project as a maven project using eclipse.
 Main class is: <b>permeagility.web.Server</b>

 Server Arguments: <b>[port] [db] [-selftest]</b>